hmk30/CG-Final/README.md

 # CG Final Hunter Kalinoski

+This project demonstrates using webGL to load a 3d model in 3d space.
+It also includes animations, and an ability to select different meshes.

+---

 To run the project,

 run `npm i` in the root directory to install dependencies (express),